PacketFabric/terraform-provider-packetfabric/docs/data-sources/packetfabric_cloud_router_bgp_session.md

 		Example: 3d78949f-1396-4163-b0ca-3eba3592abcd
 - `bgp_state` (String) The status of the BGP session
 		Enum: established, configuring, fetching, etc.
-- `community` (String) The BGP community for this instance.
-Deprecated.
 - `disabled` (Boolean) Whether this BGP session is disabled.
 		Default "false"
 - `l3_address` (String) The L3 address of this instance.